gt-scheduler/website/README.md

 ### 1. Course Critique Integration

 Click the info Icon on the right side of the course to get detailed grade information from critique.gatech.edu

+View detailed graphs showing **grade distributions and comparisons** among different professors and the course averages!

+After selecting your sections, take a look at the **Cummulative Average GPA**!

 ### 2. Dark Mode Support